Developer Guide

 - Cons: The

-command will require too many parameters.
+addcommand will require too many parameters.

 Reject feature

-command is modelled by the Status
+The reject command is modelled by the Status class which represents the

-field is also added as a private attribute to the
+‘Status’ entity.
+The Status field is also added as a private attribute to the

-class.
+Application class.
 This field can take the following values:

 Note: When a new internship application is added, the value of the

-field is ‘Pending’ by default.
+Status field is ‘Pending’ by default.

-command is facilitated by the RejectCommand
+The Reject command is facilitated by the RejectCommand class.
+It extends the Command class

-method which wraps the main
+and implements the RejectCommand#execute method which wraps the main

 logic of the command.
 This command can be used to change the status of

-.
+the application from Pending to Rejected.
 When the status changes, the application completion

-field would change from Uncompleted
+field would change from Uncompleted to Completed automatically.

-class is responsible for parsing the index received from the user.
+The RejectCommandParser class is responsible for parsing the index received from the user.
 This

-class implements the Parser
+class implements the Parser interface.
+The RejectCommandParser#parse method of

-this class parses the index and returns an RejectCommand
+this class parses the index and returns an RejectCommand object with the index

 as the parameter.